 - Due to the Dead: He buries Mischa's bones in her copper bathtub, and he leaves behind one of his mother's brooches as an offering.

-- Dumbstruck: The young boy becomes mute after losing Mischa.
+- Dumbstruck: Hannibal as a young boy becomes mute after losing Mischa.
 He is so traumatized by the event that he only starts speaking again after he meets his aunt 8 years later.

 - Eerie Pale-Skinned Brunette: Emphasized during his escape◊.